scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Introduction

-The Introduction section briefly presents the key concepts of the next-generation Internet architecture SCION.
-We start this section with an explanation of why we designed SCION in the first place.
+The Introduction section explains why we designed SCION in the first place.
+It presents an overview of the Internet's most salient problems and shortcomings, which together are the reason why we developed SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.

 The sections after the Introduction provide further insight into SCION's main concepts and features.
 We complete the document with some concrete case studies where SCION has been applied successfully.

 ## Why SCION?

 Two protocols effectively define today’s Internet architecture: the Internet Protocol (IP) {{RFC8200}}, {{RFC0791}} and the Border Gateway Protocol (BGP) {{RFC4271}}.
 These protocols have remained virtually unchanged since the standardization of IPv6 {{RFC2460}} and BGP-4 {{RFC1653}} in the 1990s.
 However, as the Internet continued to expand and needed to accommodate new uses, numerous issues came to light.
-This section presents a compact overview of the Internet's most salient problems and shortcomings, which together are the reason why we developed SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.
+The following sections describe these issues in more details.

 ### Internet Protocol